 We are called to a ministry of service.
 In serving God, we are compelled to serve God's people and in serving God's people, it is the Lord whom we serve.
 The Diocesan administration expresses our calling to serve by enabling the mutual support of parishes, people and priests.
 The success of the work of the Diocesan office, Area offices, and Diocesan-wide ministries in turn depends to a significant extent upon you.
-It will be in the fostering of lay and ordained discipleship, the furtherance of mission, ministry and the development of safe and flourishing communities all caught up in the joy of the Gospel and worship of Almighty God that our work finds its outworking and its blessing in due time.
+It is in the fostering of lay and ordained discipleship, the furtherance of mission, ministry and the development of safe and flourishing communities, all caught up in the joy of the Gospel and worship of Almighty God that our work finds its outworking and its blessing in due time.

 The information here is offered in that spirit of service.
-In it, you should find many of the answers to practical questions in relation primarily to the exercise of ordained, stipendiary ministry within the Diocese of Southwark.
-Not every question will be answered.
+In it, you should find many of the answers to questions about conditions of service in the exercise of ordained, stipendiary ministry within the Diocese of Southwark.
+Some matters of Self Supporting (SSM)1 and Reader Ministry are touched upon.
 If you have other questions, or if your particular ministry is not that which this booklet addresses, please contact your Archdeacon.
-You can find their contact details in the Diocesan directory, at southwark.anglican.org/about-us/who/ bishops-and-officers and those of relevant staff at Trinity House at the end of this booklet.
+You can find their contact details in the Diocesan directory, at southwark.anglican.org/about-us/who/bishops-and-officers and those of relevant staff at Trinity House at the end of this booklet.